MystenLabs/sui/crates/sui-light-client/README.md

 A light client allows checking the authenticity and validity of on-chain state, such as transactions, their effects including events and object contents, without the cost of running a full node.

 Running a *full node* requires downloading the full sequence of all transaction and re-executing them.
-Any reads against the full node are guaranteed to be correct since the full state of the blockchain was recreated an in the process checked.
-It is however an expensive process in terms of network bandwidth needed to download the full sequence of transactions, as well as CPU to re-execute it, and storage to store the full state of the blockchain.
+Then the full state of the blockchain is available locally to serve reads.
+This is however an expensive process in terms of network bandwidth needed to download the full sequence of transactions, as well as CPU to re-execute it, and storage to store the full state of the blockchain.

 Alternatively, a *light client* only needs to download minimal information to authenticate blockchain state.
 Specifically in Sui, the light client needs to *sync* all end-of-epoch checkpoints that contain information about the committee in the next epoch.
 Sync involves downloading the checkpoints and checking their validity by checking their certificate.